List of rugby union clubs in Australia

 The highest level of provincial rugby union in Australia is Super Rugby.
 There are five Australian teams in this competition, which also features teams from New Zealand and Fiji.

 Australia currently has no national club competition.
 The first attempt at such a competition, the Australian Rugby Championship, was launched in 2007 with eight teams, but lasted only one season before the nation's governing body, the Australian Rugby Union (now Rugby Australia), decided to discontinue the competition due to financial losses.
 The second and most recent attempt at forming a national domestic league, the National Rugby Championship, was launched in 2014 with nine teams and lasted six years until it was disbanded in 2020.
 The current top level competitions in Australia are the Shute Shield in Sydney and the Queensland Premier League in Brisbane.
 Numerous club and representative competitions serve the rugby playing community below these two competitions.

+Many foundation dates displayed on Australian rugby club badges and websites from the late 19th century reflect the broader local rugby provenance of the area or a namesake predecessor, rather than an unbroken, continuous history of the current club.